Additional Centers & Resources

-NIDDK funds twelve university-based Nutrition Obesity Research Centers (NORCs) that are specifically designed to support research that explores the development, treatment, and prevention of obesity and closely examines the relationship between health and nutrition.
+The NIDDK funds twelve university-based Nutrition Obesity Research Centers (NORCs) that are specifically designed to support research that explores the development, treatment, and prevention of obesity and closely examines the relationship between health and nutrition.
 The overall goal of the NORC program is to bring together basic science and clinical investigators to enhance and extend the effectiveness of nutritional sciences and obesity research.

-Harvard Medical School Division of Nutrition
+The Division of Nutrition at HMS

 Harvard Medical School developed the Division of Nutrition in 1996 in order to establish nutrition as a discipline.
 The purpose of this Division was to coordinate nutrition activities between the medical school and the Harvard teaching hospitals, including research, teaching, postgraduate education and patient care.

-MGH Metabolism Unit
+The Metabolism Unit at MGH

 The MGH Metabolism Unit is led by Dr. Steven Grinspoon, a recognized expert in the nutritional regulation of pituitary function and the metabolic consequences of obesity and fat redistribution.